-When reading, try to make connections between the words and what you know.
+When reading, try to connect the words and what you know.
 For example, in a book about plants, make connections between the words and the image of the plants.

 Use what you know to connect what is happening in the book and your own life.
 If you are reading a book about history, try to relate it to current events.
-If you are reading a book about characters, try to connect their actions to your own life.
+If you read a book about characters, connect their actions to your life.

 This will help you understand the text better and appreciate the author’s ideas and the message they are trying to send.

 Reading is more than just looking at the words on the page.
 It is a process of interpretation.
-It would help if you used your imagination to create the scene in your head.
+It would help if you used your imagination to create the scene.
 Try to picture what the characters look like, what they are doing, and how they feel.

 This will make it easier to understand the feelings and the book.
 When you put effort into visualizing the story, the words on the page will make more sense and be easier to understand.

 Reading is a skill that you can improve with practice.
 Reading is like any other skill; the more you do it, the better you will get at it.
 Try to read for at least 15 minutes every day.
 Choose a book that interests you and that you can stay interested in.

 Reading is an essential part of life.
 It allows you to escape into another world and be immersed in the author’s words.
 Reading can also be used to learn new things, improve your vocabulary, and enhance your knowledge.

 Reading is a process of interpretation, so you must use your imagination and create the scene in your head.
 Try these tips to improve your reading skills and read more in less time.

 Azizul Hakim is the founder & CEO of englishfinders.com.
 He is a passionate writer, English instructor, and content creator.
 He has completed his graduation and post-graduation in English language and literature.